Apply Now

 Re-entering this part of life later on is different.
 You know yourself better.
 You also carry more history.
 Past choices weigh more heavily, and the consequences of getting it wrong feel bigger.

 You may watch others settle into steady partnerships while you remain in motion, unsure what comes next.
-Over time, the question isn’t just about connection.
-It’s about whether trust, stability, and shared purpose can be rebuilt in a way that lasts.
+Then the question isn't just about connection, but about whether trust, stability, and shared purpose can be rebuilt in a way that lasts.

 When the Question of Legacy Emerges